 - Before placing in the oven, lightly pierce the dough all over the top with a fork.

-- Bake until firm and slightly golden brown on the edges, about 50-60 minutes (in my oven it was 55 minutes.)
+- Bake the bars until firm and slightly golden brown on the edges, about 50-60 minutes (in my oven it was 55 minutes.)

 - Immediately cut through the scoring with a sharp knife or bench (pastry) scraper to separate the bars.
 Leave them in the pan to cool completely.

-- Melt the chocolate either in small sauce pan with shallow water and a bowl fitted on top (shallow enough not to let the bowl touch the water)..use a medium heat and stir until melted and combined.
+- Melt the dark and milk chocolate in a small sauce pan with shallow water and a bowl fitted on top (shallow enough not to let the bowl touch the water) on medium heat.
+Stir occassionally until melted and combined.
 You can also melt the chocolate in the microwave, 30 seconds at a time, stirring after each 30 seconds until all the chocolate is melted.

 - Remove the cookies from the pan and place on a cookie rack lined sheet pan or a parchment paper lined cookie sheet.

-- Dip half of each cookie in the melted chocolate, scraping any excess lightly with the side of the bowl, and place back on the baking sheet. refrigerate until set, about 30 minutes.
+- Dip half of each cookie in the melted chocolate, scraping any excess lightly with the side of the bowl, and place back on the baking sheet.
+Allow the cookies to set, about 30 minutes.

 - Store in an airtight container in the refrigerator for up to 2 weeks.